Emirate of Ajman: Free Zones

-Ajman Free Zone (AFZA)
+Ajman Free Zone (AFZ)

 Established in 1988 to lead the industrial development of the emirate by attracting various companies and offering different privileges.
 Ajman Port and Ajman Free Zone are major contributors to the emirate's economy.
 Exporting to over 65 countries, the Free Zone has some 256 industrial companies and more than 12,000 companies operated in it.

 The business activity in Ajman Free Zone grew at an annual growth rate of about 23%, while the licenses issued grew from 1590 in 2009 to 2386 in 2011.
 The number of issued licenses by Ajman Municipality increased from 17,873 in 2009 to 21,799 in 2011 at an annual average rate of 10.4%.
 Then, it jumped to 24,525 in 2013 to mark the average growth rate as 26% in 2013.
 The renewed licenses in Ajman Free Zone increased by 33% in 2014 compared to 2013, while the new licenses issued in the same period achieved an increase of 70%.

 Real estate

 Ajman was the first emirate in the UAE to offer 100% freehold to global investors, in 2004.
 This led to real estate prices rising rapidly, from $11 per square foot and, by 2007, developers had announced projects worth $21.78 billion, consisting of around 65,000 units in all.
 In an emirate with a population that used to be 240,000 the figure was high by any standard and the pace of development was not sustainable, with the 2008 financial crisis bringing development to a sharp halt.
 With considerable pain from investors in stalled projects, the Ajman Real Estate Regulatory Agency came under considerable pressure.

 By 2011, work was continued on a number of projects, including the mixed business, leisure and residential development Ajman One.

+In 2025, Tiger Properties announced a $10 billion project called Tiger Downtown Ajman.